 The Amazon Echo Dot: I'll get straight to the point, for a change.

-Granted, its onboard speaker is barely audible but unlike Echo, it has a line out (3.5mm only), so you can plug it into whatever you like.
+Granted, its onboard speaker is barely audible but unlike the standard Echo, it has a 3.5mm line out, so you can plug it into whatever you like.

 I've tried it with everything from a Naim Mu-so Qb to an Urbanears Baggen to Bose's Revolve and the improvement in sound quality and volume over the Echo was marked in every case, as you'd expect.